seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

-Shown on the card as one line `Своё 7д: +X.X% · Zσ`, visible in all screen modes, and on the board inside block 2 with the full audit. **Not in `scoreCandidate`** — pure display, measured at zero predictive value (§3.10).
+Shown on the card as one line `Своё 7д: +X.X% · Zσ`, visible in all screen modes, and on the board inside block 2 with the full audit. **Not in `scoreCandidate`** — pure display, measured at zero predictive value (§3.10a, inv.
+27).
 Missing inputs → the block is not drawn and the rest of the card lives (inv.
 9).

 ### 3.10 Scoring backtest — `bench/backtest_bench.py`